 With this data in mind, as well as my own personal experience, here is how probiotics are currently being used to treat digestive diseases:

 Antibiotic-associated diarrhea.
-Several Lactobacillus strains as well as the probiotic yeast Saccharomyces boulardii are capable of limiting the duration or intensity of diarrhea associated with taking common antibiotics such as cephalosporins and macrolides.
+Several Lactobacillus strains, as well as the probiotic yeast Saccharomyces boulardii are capable of limiting the duration or intensity of diarrhea associated with taking common antibiotics such as cephalosporins and macrolides.
 Individuals might consider taking their probiotic supplement at a different time than the antibiotic to enhance the likelihood of probiotic survival and efficacy.
-I frequently recommend a well-studied Lactobacillus-containing probiotic — such as Culturelle, DanActive or BioGaia — to patients who have experienced this in the past.
+I frequently recommend a well-studied Lactobacillus-containing probiotic — such as Culturelle, DanActive, or BioGaia — to patients who have experienced this in the past.
 I also found this strategy to be effective for my own children.

 While I believe that probiotics have a place in managing GI symptoms and conditions, we need to keep the following in mind:

 - Probiotic supplement effectiveness is typically moderate as compared to traditional pharmaceuticals.
-As such, they are often better as a supplement to, rather than replacement for, traditional medication.
+As such, they are often better as a supplement to, rather than a replacement for, traditional medication.

-- Probiotic strain(s), quantity and preparation make a difference.
+- Probiotic strain(s), quantity, and preparation make a difference.
 Multi-strain or even dual-strain probiotics are not necessarily better.
 For example, a large prospective randomized clinical trial recently failed to show antibiotic-associated diarrhea reduction when using a multi-strain Lactobacillus and Bifidobacteria probiotic product.

 - Quality control remains an important issue.
 It is important to base your probiotic choice on reliable brands that have been proven in human clinical trials.

-While I personally remain optimistic for the translation of “next-generation” probiotics, i.e., those not from the Lactobacillus or Bifidobacteria strains, many questions remain to be answered.
+While I personally remain optimistic about the translation of “next-generation” probiotics, i.e., those not from the Lactobacillus or Bifidobacteria strains, many questions remain to be answered.
 What will their safety profile be?
 Will they be effective in pill form?
-Will individual probiotic species be the answer or will novel consortium-based probiotic products be tailored to treat specific diseases, as is nearing reality for Clostridium difficile?
+Will individual probiotic species be the answer, or will novel consortium-based probiotic products be tailored to treat specific diseases, as is nearing reality for Clostridium difficile?
 With these questions still looming and patient interest in “first-generation” probiotics at an all-time high, now is a great time to learn more about the supporting data and incorporate them into your life or into your practice as a clinician when appropriate.